 - 2. Accordingly, and without limitation to the generality of the foregoing provisions of Section 3 (Calculation of Lump Sum Payment) of this Attachment B (Company Payments for Energy, Dispatchability and Availability of BESS), the monthly Lump Sum Payment shall be adjusted downward pro rata for each hour or portion thereof during the calendar month in question that the Facility or a portion thereof was not available to generate energy or respond to Company Dispatch because of a Force Majeure condition (i) affecting the Facility or any portion thereof or (ii) that otherwise delays or prevents the Subscriber Organization from making the Facility or a portion thereof generate energy and make it available for Company Dispatch. - 3.
 In the case of a BESS Force Majeure, such downward adjustment in the Lump Sum Payment shall be limited to the BESS Allocated Portion of the Lump Sum Payment.
 Further, during any periods in which there is a Force Majeure affecting both (i) the PV System or Inverter System, and (ii) the BESS, the Lump Sum Payment shall only be adjusted for the effect of the Force Majeure on the PV System or Inverter System. - 4.
 The hours the Facility is affected by a Force Majeure are converted to equivalent full outage hours by multiplying the actual duration of the event (hours) by (i) the size of the reduction in MWs or number of devices, divided by (ii) the Contract Capacity if the size of the reduction is in MWs or the total number of devices in the affected system if the size of the reduction is a device count.
 These equivalent hour(s) are then summed.
 The summation of equivalent full outage hours is then divided by the months total period hours (number of days in the month x 24hrs/day) to determine the pro-rated factor the Lump Sum Payment will be adjusted by.
-To avoid any concern of double counting in this calculation any concurrent Force Majeure affecting both the PV System and Inverter System will only consider the more significantly affected systems will be included in the calculation.
-For all non-concurrent Force Majeure, the equivalent full outage hours of the non-concurrent shall be included in the summation of equivalent full outage hours of the non-concurrent shall be included in the summation of equivalent full outage hours of the non-concurrent shall be included in the summation of equivalent full outage hours for calculating the pro-rated effect on the Lump Sum Payment.
+To avoid any concern of double counting in this calculation any concurrent Force Majeure affecting both the PV System and Inverter System will only consider the more significantly affected system in this calculation; if the affect is equal the equivalent full outage hours from just one of the systems will be included in the calculation.
+For all non-concurrent Force Majeure, the equivalent full outage hours of the non-concurrent event shall be included in the summation of equivalent full outage hours for calculating the pro-rated effect on the Lump Sum Payment.